iambj/simple-sendmail-server/README.md

     "useThrottleBan": true, // Whether to enable throttle requests based on IP "throttleBanReset": 10, // Seconds after which an IP is removed and allowed to make a request again.
     "throttleBanThreshold": 10, // Amount of attempts after a success that will result in a permanent ban while being throttled.
     "thankYouPage": "thankyou.html", // Page to redirect the user back to if data was submitted via form.
-This is concatenated to the hostFDQN so you will need to adjust for where this path resides for you.
+This is concatenated to the hostFQDN so you will need to adjust for where this path resides for you.
     "geoIPKey": "", // Your API key from whoisxmlapi.com
     "allowedCountries": [] // Array of allowed countries }